 Personal injury law classifies the majority of spine injuries as catastrophic.
 This means that the injury resulted in permanent disability, disfigurement, or significant scarring.
 When someone’s negligence causes a catastrophic injury, the civil court system gives the victim the opportunity to sue for damages.
 To prove this type of claim and receive compensation, the plaintiff must have four elements:

-Recovery in a spine injury claim may include past and future medical bills, the cost of medical equipment such as wheelchairs, live-in medical care, and house and vehicle modifications to accommodate permanent disability.
-The victim may also recover non-economic costs such as lost capacity to earn and lost enjoyment of life.
+Recovery in a spine injury claim may include past and future medical bills, the cost of medical equipment such as wheelchairs, live-in medical care, and house and vehicle modifications to accommodate a permanent disability.
+The victim may also recover non-economic costs such as the lost capacity to earn and lost enjoyment of life.
 A good injury lawyer can help you maximize your compensation for a spine injury.

 If a defective product caused the spine injury (e.g. a defective seatbelt), the plaintiff does not need to prove negligence.
 Strict liability laws place responsibility with the product manufacturer if the plaintiff can show the item had a defect and that the item caused the injury.
 Spinal cord injury cases may also center on premises liability, or a property owner’s duty to keep a safe premises.
 The plaintiff will have a different burden of proof for these cases depending on his or her relationship to the landowner.
-Speak to a lawyer for more information about your specific spine injury claim in Kansas City.
+Speak to a spinal injury lawyer for more information about your specific spine injury claim in Kansas City.